Ghulam Rasul Sa'idi: Early life and background

 He was born in 1937 in the town of Sa'idabad, which is located in the Azad Kashmir region of present-day Pakistan.

 He began his formal education at local madrasas (Islamic schools) in Azad Kashmir.
 He studied under scholars in various cities in the Indian subcontinent.
-He studied Arabic, Persian, and Islamic jurisprudence (Fiqh) extensively, and also studied of hadith and tafsir (Quranic exegesis).
+He studied Arabic, Persian, and Islamic jurisprudence (Fiqh) extensively and also studied of hadith and tafsir (Quranic exegesis).

 Education

-Sa'idi's teachers include Mawlana Abdul Ghafur Qadri, Ustaz al Ulama Allama Mufti Muhammad Husayn Nayimi Ashrafi, Founder of Jamia Naeemia, Lahore Khalifa of Shabiha Ghawth al Azam Sayyid Ali Husayn Ashrafi Jilani Kichochavi and Mufti Aziz Ahmad Qadri Badayuni.
+Sa'idi's teachers include Mawlana Abdul Ghafur Qadri and Ustaz al Ulama Allama Mufti Muhammad Husayn Nayimi Ashrafi, Founder of Jamia Naeemia, Lahore Khalifa of Shabiha Ghawth al Azam Sayyid Ali Husayn Ashrafi Jilani Kichochavi and Mufti Aziz Ahmad Qadri Badayuni.

 Life

-He began teaching in 1966 at Jamia Naeemia Lahore where in 1970 he started teaching Sahih al Bukhari.
+He began teaching in 1966 at Jamia Naeemia Lahore, where in 1970 he started teaching Sahih al Bukhari.
 In 1978 he was hired by Sunni Jurist Mufti Sayyid Shujaat Ali Qadri to teach at Jamia Naeemia Karachi.

 He then returned to his position as Shaykh al Hadith at Jamia Naeemia lahore.
 In 1983, he began to suffer from diabetes, along with severe back pain that prevented him from teaching while sitting on the floor to teach in the traditional way.
 He temporarily left his teaching post but returned in 1985.
 From 1985 to 2016 he served as the Shaykh al Hadith of Jamia Naeemia Karachi.